When is my collection day?

 Recyclable materials are loosely placed and disorderly, making it likely material will be blown out of the bin, creating litter.
-Only other plastic bags should be set out in a tied plastic bag.
+Only clear plastic bags can be used for shredded paper.
+All other plastic bags will not be collected.
 Food package box is not properly broken down/flattened.
 Straw from the cup is not recyclable.

 The plastic resin identifier is the “recyclable triangle” with the number inside.
 This shows the type of plastic used for the material, but does not necessarily mean that the material is recyclable in your community.

 In Oxford County, all containers and bottles with numbers 1-7 are recyclable except for planter’s pots.
 Other packaging materials and bulky plastic toys and gadgets are not recyclable, as there are issues with separating out different types of plastic for recycling.